Designed and developed by yours truly.

-Named by Apple as one of the best apps on iOS of 2017, and most downloaded AR entertainment app on the iOS app store.
+Named by Apple as one of the best apps of 2017, and the most downloaded AR entertainment app on the iOS app store for months after launch.

 I designed, developed, and released Paint Space AR independently with the goal of creating the best mobile AR creative experience possible.